shivamkumarrai1/Event-Management/README.md

 post  /api/events/batch    -Create multiple events in a single request

 🔒 Permissions (collaborations)
+##To change a users's role for an event, you must first share that event with the user.
+Attempting to update permissions before sharing will result in an error.

 POST  /api/events/{id}/share                        -Share an event with other users GET	 /api/events/{id}/permissions 	             -List shared users